vkbo/novelWriter/docs/source/write_structure.rst

 ``#### Header4``
-   Header level four signifies a sub-scene level partition, usually called just a section in the documentation und user interface.
+   Header level four signifies a sub-scene level partition, usually called just a section in the documentation and user interface.
 These can be useful if you want to change tag references mid-scene, like if you change the point-of-view character.
 You are free to use sections as you wish also in novel files, and can filter the titles out of the final manuscript just like with scene titles.